Amaimersion/remove-files-webpack-plugin/README.md

 new RemovePlugin({
     /**
      * After compilation:
-     * - removes all css maps in `./dist/styles` folder to trash.
+     * - permanently removes all css maps in `./dist/styles` folder.
-     * - removes all js maps in `./dist/scripts` folder to trash and
+     * - permanently removes all js maps in `./dist/scripts` folder and
      * all subfolders (e.g. `./dist/scripts/header`).
      */
     after: {